 It would be best to start with a plain straight hook, so you are free to decide on the holding style that suits you, as some handles can limit their use.
 Standard hooks are usually between 14-16cm (5.5-6.5”) long.
 There are longer ‘Tunisian’ hooks, but that is for a different style of crochet.

 Plain aluminium hooks are a good starting point for learning crochet as they are smooth, light, and cheap.
 Wooden hooks can be rough and catch on yarn if not made or treated properly.
 Plastic hooks can snap and make an awful squeaking noise when working!
 You can browse a selection of hooks here: Lovecrochet.
 This is an affiliate link which helps me make some crochet patterns free to view.

 The hook size you need would depend on the yarn weight you use.
 For DK yarn it would usually be 4mm hook.
 For Worsted weight yarn it is usually a 5mm hook.
 You can check the information on the band of your yarn for a recommended mm hook size, sometimes it will just give the size for knitting needles but the size would be the same for a hook.

 Just these 2 items would be enough for learning and practicing crochet.
 If you want to try to complete a project while learning, you would also need a yarn needle and scissors to cut your yarn.

 Yarn needles are also known as darning or tapestry needles.
 They are large blunt needles with eye holes large enough for yarn to pass through.
-They can be made of plastic or metal, I like to use these ones: https://www.lovecrochet.com/pony-gold-eye-sewing-needles-for-knitters ~ affiliate link
+They can be made of plastic or metal, I like to use these ones: Lovecrochet.
+This is an affiliate link which helps me make some crochet patterns free to view.

 HOW TO LEARN CROCHET – Step 3: LEARNING